Optimizing the potential of KM3NeT in detecting core-collapse supernovae: Searching for CCSN neutrinos

 The multiplicity distributions for background and simulated signal events are shown in Figure~\ref{fig:sig_data_mult}.
 Intermediate multiplicities, between $6$ and $14$, are associated with the highest signal-to-background ratio.
 The shape of the background distribution, similar to a broken power law, reflects the background composition: radioactivity dominates up to multiplicity $7$ and atmospheric muons dominate above multiplicity $8$~\cite{goos2023searching}.

 The distributions of total ToT, $|R|$, $\cos \theta$, and $\langle\Delta t\rangle$, for background and signal, are presented in Figure~\ref{fig:observables} for multiplicities $6$, $8$, and $9$, corresponding to radioactivity-dominated, mixed, and muon-dominated backgrounds, respectively.
 For a fixed multiplicity, MeV-scale neutrinos, radioactive decays, and atmospheric muons produce distinct hit patterns.
 In all cases, a larger fraction of events with high-ToT is expected for the signal compared to the background.
 This can be explained by the fact that CCSN neutrino interactions close to DOMs can lead to large ToTs, while high-ToT background events are mostly associated with triggered muons, which are largely removed by the triggered event veto.
 Furthermore, the $|R|$, $\cos\theta$, and $\langle\Delta t\rangle$ distributions at low multiplicity (radioactivity-dominated region) and high multiplicity (muon-dominated region) show opposite trends, with the CCSN signal occupying an intermediate position (see also~\cite{goos2023searching}).
 This behavior relates to the fact that hits from radioactive decays are concentrated in both time and space since $\sim$\SI{1}{\mega\eV} radioactive decay products travel short distances and must be produced close to a DOM to be detected.
 Moreover, radioactive decay signatures are typically observed near the bottom of the DOM since the lower DOM hemisphere is the most densely instrumented.
 Conversely, hits from atmospheric muons are dispersed over a large area and time interval, as muons travel long distances, and are mostly observed in the upper DOM hemisphere since atmospheric muons are downward-going.
 Finally, CCSN signal events have topologies similar to radioactivity events but are associated with more energetic particles.
-Hence, they often have intermediate $|R|,\langle\Delta t\rangle,$ and $\cos\theta$ values and can thus be distinguished from both background components. \\ The distributions shown in Figure~\ref{fig:observables} highlight the potential of single-DOM observables to both separate radioactivity and atmospheric muons in KM3NeT data, and distinguish CCSN neutrino signatures from backgrounds.
-In this analysis, these capabilities are exploited to i) improve the characterization of low-energy backgrounds at KM3NeT and ii) expand KM3NeT's CCSN detection horizon for a wide range of supernova progenitors.
+Hence, they often have intermediate $|R|,\langle\Delta t\rangle,$ and $\cos\theta$ values and can thus be distinguished from both background components.